Wedding photography styles and finding a photographer who’s a good fit!

 My aim with this part of the day is always to work quickly, painlessly and to get you back to your party as soon as possible.
 This article about stress free group shots explains my approach in a bit more detail.

 We can also spend some time taking a more creative shot with your bridesmaids and ushers.
 As far as your family shots go though, the “everyone standing in a line looking happy” will always result in the shortest amount of time away from your drinks reception.

 Contemporary Wedding Photography

 If you made it this far, well done.
-I think you’ll agree that my style is influenced by a lot of different factors and doesn’t neatly fit into any one box.
+I hope you’ll agree that my style is influenced by a lot of different factors.
 That’s just the way I like it.
-I am really fortunate to work with a really diverse client base and I see the above style choices as a tool box that lets me react to my environment and create something that suits each individual couple and their personalities.
+I work with a really diverse client base and I see the above style choices as a toolbox.
+It lets me react to my environment and create something that suits each individual couple and their personalities.

-If I had to pick just one style, I’d call myself a documentary wedding photographer because that’s what I do for most of the day and I think that is the reality for most photographers today.
+If I had to pick just one style, I’d call myself a documentary wedding photographer.
+That’s what I do for most of the day.
+I think that is the reality for most photographers today.
 We use a mixture of approaches and techniques to deliver a comprehensive set of images to our couples.